czarpino/czarpino.github.io/_posts/2015-5-17-http-status-codes.md

 1. `100 Continue`
 2. `101 Switching Protocols`

-I have not seen these in practice and I think developers rarely ever need to handle this sort of response.

 ## Successful 2xx

 This is the response you want for at least 99% of requests.
 A successful response indicates that the request has been successfully processed by the server.
 Examples: